 Which countries currently have TPS?

-Nearly 94 percent of current TPS holders are from El Salvador, Haiti, or Honduras.
+Nearly 93 percent of current TPS holders are from Latin American countries, particularly El Salvador, Haiti, and Venezuela, where a worsening humanitarian crisis has caused more than seven million people to flee the country.
 Hundreds of thousands of Salvadorans have been allowed to stay in the United States since devastating earthquakes rocked El Salvador in 2001.
-Haiti was first assigned TPS after a massive 2010 earthquake destroyed much of the country and received it again in 2021 following multiple natural disasters and violent political upheaval.
+Haiti was first assigned TPS after a massive earthquake destroyed much of the country in 2010, and it received the designation again in 2021 and 2022 amid continued violence and a prolonged political crisis.
 Honduras and Nicaragua were given TPS after a hurricane battered the region in 1998.
-Since the George H.W.
-Bush administration, the U.S. government has granted TPS to nineteen countries, including Angola, Bosnia and Herzegovina, Kuwait, Liberia, Rwanda, and Sierra Leone.
+Countries that have previously received TPS include Angola, Bosnia and Herzegovina, Kuwait, Liberia, Rwanda, and Sierra Leone.

 Today, TPS holders are spread out across the country, with the largest populations concentrated in California, Florida, New York, and Texas.
 On average, TPS recipients have spent more than twenty years in the United States.
 But for those whose country’s TPS designation is set to expire, there are few options to remain, especially for previously undocumented residents.
 In June 2021, the Supreme Court ruled that being granted TPS does not override a previous unlawful entry into the country, which in practice disqualifies many migrants seeking to transition from TPS to permanent residency.